Henri Reynders: After World War II

 Following the liberation of Belgium in September 1944, Dom Bruno assisted in reuniting the children with their parents or other members of their immediate family.
-Problems arose when representatives of the Jewish community opposed attempts by some Christians to adopt orphaned Jewish children, especially since many of these children requested baptism as the result of their Catholic experience.
-During the Nazi occupation, Dom Bruno opposed active conversion of his charges, but afterward took the position that each case should be evaluated individually with the best interest of the child being the deciding factor.
+Problems arose when representatives of the Jewish community opposed attempts by some Christians to adopt orphaned Jewish children, especially since many of these children requested baptism as a result of their Catholic experience.
+During the Nazi occupation, Dom Bruno opposed the active conversion of his charges, but afterwards took the position that each case should be evaluated individually, with the best interest of the child being the deciding factor.

 As the war against Germany was still in progress, Dom Bruno rejoined the Belgian armed forces as a chaplain.
-At war's end, he briefly returned to Mont-César, but was reassigned by his order to perform pastoral and educational work at other locations in Belgium, France and Rome.
+At the war's end, he briefly returned to Mont-César, but was reassigned by his order to perform pastoral and educational work at other locations in Belgium, France and Rome.
 No longer burdened by his wartime self-imposed rescue mission, Dom Bruno resumed his studies of Saint Irenaeus' legacy and in 1954 published the definitive lexicon on the subject.

 Attracted by the ecumenical spirit of Chevetogne Abbey, where, as a young priest, he had become a disciple of Dom Lambert Beauduin, Dom Bruno had, over the years, requested a release from the Mont-César community in order to join the monks at Chevetogne.
 That request had been repeatedly denied by his abbot.
 Finally, in 1968, his wish was granted.
-His final active assignment was as vicar in the town of Ottignies near Louvain where he ministered to the aged, the sick, and the handicapped.
+His final active assignment was as vicar in the town of Ottignies near Louvain, where he ministered to the aged, the sick, and the handicapped.

-In 1964, the state of Israel proclaimed Dom Bruno Reynders one of the "Righteous Among the Nations", an honor bestowed on gentiles who risked their lives to help Jews during the Holocaust.
-He was invited to Jerusalem to witness the planting of a tree in his honor at Yad Vashem (Alley of the Righteous).
+In 1964, the state of Israel proclaimed Dom Bruno Reynders one of the "Righteous Among the Nations", an honour bestowed on gentiles who risked their lives to help Jews during the Holocaust.
+He was invited to Jerusalem to witness the planting of a tree in his honour at Yad Vashem (Alley of the Righteous).
 Gradually worsening Parkinson's disease forced Dom Bruno to retire to a nursing home in 1975.
 Six years later, he sustained a severe bone fracture and did not survive surgery.
 He was buried at his beloved Abbey of Chevetogne.

-Ten years after Father Bruno's death, a square in the city of Ottignies was named in his honor.
+Ten years after Father Bruno's death, a square in the city of Ottignies was named in his honour.
 A stele was erected which reads: